 This week in Husker history

 The week of Oct.
 27 through Nov.
-2, looking back in stretches of years divisible by five:
+2, looking back in five-year intervals:

 1893: A Lincoln newspaper blames biased officiating as Nebraska must settle for a 10-10 tie with Baker.